peterjc/thapbi-pict/docs/examples/recycled_water/primers.rst

     $ ls -1 intermediate_defaults/ITS1/SRR*.fasta | wc -l
     384

-Now we will change the primer settings.
-Using the actual right primer will extend the *Phytophthora* FASTA sequences about 60bp (and accept many more non-*Phytophthora*), while treating the conserved 32bp fragment ``TTTCCGTAGGTGAACCTGCGGAAGGATCATTA`` as if it were part of the left primer will trim the start of the sequences.
-That will match the Redekar *et al.*
-(2019) analysis.

-The up-shot is by cropping about 32bp off the start, and adding about 60bp at the end, we will no longer get any matches against the default database with the default classifier (it is too strict, the matches are too distant).
-This means before we can run the entire pipeline, we will need to build a custom database.
-We'll discuss the sequences which go into this database soon, but this will also use ``--marker ITS1-long`` to name this marker, and set ``--left GAAGGTGAAGTCGTAACAAGGTTTCCGTAGGTGAACCTGCGGAAGGATCATTA`` and ``--right AGCGTTCTTCATCGATGTGC`` to declare the primers.

-Again we assume you have setup the FASTQ files in ``raw_data/``, and just run the prepare-reads step:
+We then created a database from the Redekar *et al.* (2019) reference accessions with their primers.
+Now we can run the pipeline again with this, which will start by applying the prepare-reads step to the FASTQ files in ``raw_data/``:

 .. code:: console